 Rank how your property reflects each item in the sections from one to three.
 Note how many ones, twos, and threes you have to prioritize potential areas for improvement and investment.
 1 - Needs improvement 2 - May require improvements 3 - Minimal improvements needed

 Section 1: Minimizing Your Footprint - Driveway and Parking Areas

-Runoff water from driveways and parking areas can wash pollutants or soil directly into Pigeon Lake or indirectly through creeks, ditches, or storm drains.
+Runoff water from driveways and parking areas can wash pollutants or soil into nearby lakes, rivers, wetlands, or storm drains that empty into a waterbody.